JuergenGutsch/blog/_source/_posts/2017-05-05-add-custom-logging-in-aspnetcore.md

 - Logging
 ---

-ASP.NET Core is pretty flexible, customizable and extendible.
+ASP.NET Core is pretty flexible, customizable and extendable.
 You are able to change almost everything.
 Even the logging.
 If you don't like the built-in logging, you are able to plug in your own logger or an existing logger like log4net, NLog, Elmah.
 In this post I'm going to show you how to add a custom logger.

 The logger I show you, just writes out to the console, but just for one single log level.
 The feature is to configure different font colors per LogLevel.
 So this logger is called `ColoredConsoleLogger`.